Joe DioGuardi: Early life, education, and business career

 DioGuardi's father, Joseph Sr., immigrated to the United States from Greci, Italy.
-The family traces its roots to the Arbëreshë (Albanian) minority in Italy.
+Joseph Sr. was of Albanian descent whose ancestors had immigrated to Italy a couple centuries earlier.
 His father eventually established a grocery and vegetable store in East Bronx.
 The family moved to Westchester County, New York, in 1957.
 Joseph Sr. married Grace Paparella on January 8, 1939, and the couple settled in Orchard Hills in White Plains.
 Their son, Joseph J., is the oldest of three DioGuardi children.
 After the family's move to Westchester, he attended Fordham Preparatory School.
 In 1957, he landed a summer job as a busboy for Elmwood Country Club in Westchester County.
-He advanced to a waiter position..
+He advanced to a waiter position.

 DioGuardi graduated from Fordham University in 1962.
 After college, he was hired at Arthur Andersen & Co.
 He became a Certified Public Accountant and achieved partner status at age 31, after 10 years at the firm.
 DioGuardi specialized in federal and state taxation for non-profit organizations, as well as the tax economics of charitable giving.